directus/directus/.changeset/lemon-dots-swim.md

 '@directus/app': patch
 ---

-Fix the notifications "archive all" button
+Fixed the "Archive All" notifications functionality